stevedonovan/gentle-intro/src/pain-points.md

 }
 ```

-Clearly this does not violate the Rules since if we got `None` we
+Clearly this does not _really_ violate the Rules since if we got `None` we
 haven't actually borrowed anything from the map.

 There are various ugly workarounds: